dvlab-research/Parametric-Contrastive-Learning/README.md

  ## Get Started
  ### Environments
- We use python3.8, pytorch 1.8.1 and mmcv 1.3.13.
+ We use python3.8, pytorch 1.8.1, mmcv 1.3.13 and timm==0.3.2.
+Our code is based on [PaCo](https://github.com/dvlab-research/parametric-contrastive-learning), [MAE](https://github.com/facebookresearch/mae), and [mmseg](https://github.com/open-mmlab/mmsegmentation).

  ### Train and Evaluation Scripts
  #### On full ImageNet and OOD robustness,
  We use 8 Nvidia GForce RTx 3090 GPUs.
 MAE pretrained models should be downloaded from [here](https://github.com/facebookresearch/mae).
  ```
  cd GPaCo/LT
  bash sh/ImageNet/train_resnet50.sh